Code-4-Community/learning-resources/jumpstart-week-5/README.md

 #### A Full Mockito Example

 Because this topic can be pretty complicated, we'll be providing an extensive example below.
-Please note, we don't expect you to actually write these tests.
-There's not much to test with Mockito (unless you want to mock the database interfaces).
+Please note, we don't expect you to actually write these tests (you can if you want though).
+There's not much to test with Mockito on this project (unless you want to mock the database interfaces as an exercise).
 Writing tests for the router is also a bit much, so Mockito is included in this project more as an example of what is available to you if you end up doing more projects in Java.

 Example from `PostsRouterTest`: